MiguelFeranil/MiguelFeranil/README.md

 # Hello, I'm Son Miguel Feranil! 👋

 I am a passionate coder with strong skills in database management.
 I love tackling complex problems and crafting elegant solutions.
-My tech journey began with the BS Information Technology program, and I am currently pursuing a BS in Computer Science at New Era University.
+My tech journey began with the BS Computer Science program, and I am currently pursuing a BS in Computer Science at New Era University.

 ## Education